itkla/Receptionist/README.md

     # or npm run dev / yarn dev
     ```

 7. Open [http://localhost:3000](http://localhost:3000) in your browser.
-If it's the first run and no users exist, you might be redirected to `/setup-admin` (if that feature is implemented) or need to create an initial user manually or via seeding (if applicable).
+If it's the first run and no users exist, you might be redirected to `/setup-admin` or need to create an initial user manually (via cli.ts) or via seeding.

 ## API Route Documentation